smritipradhan/authentication-node/README.md

 Date : 24th Jan 2024

+Agenda :-
+1.Connecting Appication to MongoDB
+2.Adding Routes and Controllers
+3.User Model and Schema
+4.Mongoose Validations
+5.Mongoose Hook (pre & post)
+6.Hashing Passwords (salt)
+7.Views (SignUp and Login)
+8.Cookies Primer
+9.JSON Web Tokens
+10.Error Handling
+11.Login and Error Handling
+12.Protecting Routes (authGuards)
+13.Logout

-### Setup Authentication using Node, Express, Mongo using Mongoose
+### Lesson 1 Setup Authentication using Node, Express, Mongo using Mongoose
-- We will be using JSON Web Tokens to implement Authentication.
+- We will be using JSON Web Tokens in Cookies to implement Authentication.
 They are one way of implementing authentication.

 ejs - for views
 express - node framework